gqmaguirejr/E-learning/README.md

 Various output when processing shows that there is a problem with the values specified in the JSON.

 ### Note
-The program has not been tried against the real server.
+The program has been tried against the real server.

+The program should be updated to use the plain text, i.e., Unicode UTF-8 encoded, titles and subtitles, if they are available.

 ### Examples